 Here goes: 15 million years ago, the area we now know as central Washington experienced a series of volcanic eruptions that laid 1000’s of feet of molten basalt rock across the landscape.
 A juvenile prehistoric rhino was in a lake (scientists believe), likely deceased, and managed to become waterlogged before a lava flow encased its body, preserving its form in the rock.
 Without emotion, the lava continued flowing for eons and eons and buried the rhino deep in the geological annals.

 In the 1930’s, a group of hikers in the Sun Lakes area noticed a hole in the cliffside of an ancient river valley caused by the floods.
 They scampered up the nearby talus hill, scooted onto a 300’ high ledge, and scaled ten feet up a wall to the cave opening.
 In the furthest reaches of the small, rhino-shaped cave they found a jaw and other bone fragments.
-To read more about Blue Lake Rhino, click here.
+To read more about Blue Lake Rhino and the Channeled Scablands, click here.

 Seattle has three major beaches: Discovery Park in Magnolia, Golden Gardens in Ballard, and Alki Beach in West Seattle.
 All three are worth visiting, but in our opinion, Alki is superior.
 That said, it is often crowded and parking can be tricky.
 If you’re looking for a relaxed atmosphere, Discovery Park might be more your speed.
 If you’re a sand aficionado, Golden Gardens takes the category.

 Alki is an energetic hub w/ both city and island views.
-It is one of our absolute favorite places in the city and one of the best things to do in Washington State.
+It is one of our absolute favorite places in the city and one of our favorite things to do in Seattle.
 A quick boat ride from downtown has your there in under a half-hour; by car it’s about ten minutes*.
-There are several good restaurants, including Pegasus Pizza (get the Tom’s Special), and the famous Spud Fish and Chips.
+There are several good restaurants, including Pegasus Pizza (get the Tom’s Special), and the famous Spud Fish and Chips (meh).
 When the tide retreats far enough you can walk the beach around the lighthouse to even better views on your way to Lincoln Park.

 *The recent closure of the West Seattle Bridge has complicated car travel to Alki Beach.